top of page

 Our intention is to strengthen and disseminate our own story by offering the experimental artistic community a space to expose their works, thoughts, and share their techniques, their searches and concerns.
 We are an association in a permanent search for different expressions from a trans-disciplinary perspective since we understand that photography is nourished by cinema, video, painting, architecture, music, sculpture, dance, and other artistic and social expressions." - Experimental Photo Festival

 The artists in this showcase are actively engaged in practices that expand what photography can be.
-A camera is not necessary for some - and neither is a print for others - it is the essence of drawing with light.
+Some show us that the essence of photography, drawing with light, does not require a camera or even a print.
 Others have used the medium in joyful and emotive ways with visual layering to obscure details while embedding meaning.
-From Man Ray to A.I. we also have a very interesting selection from PhotoBook Journal of book reviews with artists who are also expanding our ideas about photography.
+Additionally, from Man Ray to A.I. we have a very interesting selection of book reviews from PhotoBook Journal featuring artists who are also expanding our ideas about photography.